Diet of Regensburg (1630): Course and results

 Maximilian I of Bavaria feared the rising power of the empire and the strength of Wallenstein's Imperial Army.
 The Catholic electors therefore opposed rather than supported Ferdinand, requiring that the imperial army be downsized, the war-taxes reduced and Wallenstein dismissed from command.
 Ferdinand largely had to concede these demands so as not to lose his political underpinning in the empire.
 Wallenstein was dismissed and Johann Tserclaes, Count of Tilly put in supreme command of imperial forces, which were shrunk despite the Swedish threat.
 The debate on Mantua forced Ferdinand into a peace treaty which France soon broke.
 The Electors blocked Ferdinand the Younger's election as King of the Romans and in the name of their own freedom revoked the Edict of Restitution.

 The Diet thus saw Ferdinand - previously at the height of his power - suffer his first defeat by the Imperial States, a defeat that was near-complete.

+The imperial astronomer Johannes Kepler, who was also employed as personal mathematician to Wallenstein, visited the Diet of Regensburg in November 1630 in an attempt to resolve his own position, but contracted a fatal illness and died on November 15.
+Emperor Ferdinand departed the city during Kepler's illness but sent some of his men with a donation to aid in his recovery.